-All distributions unclaimed for a period of six years after having become due for payment shall be forfeited and shall revert to the Trust.
+No distribution or other monies payable on or in respect of a unit shall bear interest against the Trust.
+Any distribution or other monies payable that remains unclaimed for a period of six years after having become due for payment shall be forfeited and shall be added to the capital assets of the Trust.